 Heeding the Wisemen and the Four Round Reload

 So what are the other options other than the two round reload?
-Claude Werner is a fan of the four round reload on J-frames, and so is Michael de Bethencourt.
+Michael de Bethencourt came up with the four round reload for snubnose revolvers, and Claude Werner is a fan of the technique and teaches it as well.
 This makes me think there is some viability there, even for a six round gun, so it is where I went next.
 On average, when loading four rounds it took 6.70 seconds to get the first round off, and 7.07 seconds for two rounds.
 So for about a half second difference, I can have an additional two rounds in the gun if needed vs. the load two, fire two method.
-If I needed to fire all four rounds, it would took on average 7.63 seconds to load four rounds and fire four rounds.
+If I needed to fire all four rounds, it took on average 7.63 seconds to load four rounds and fire four rounds.
 Only one second longer than loading two and firing two, and just a hair over four seconds faster if only loading and firing two at a time.
 That to me, seems to be a significant gain for not much cost in time.

 When using the load four method I also used a strip only loaded with four rounds.
-I noted that handling of the strip was more positive and less fumble prone, just as Claude Werner suggests.
+I noted that handling of the strip was more positive and less fumble prone, just as Claude Werner suggests it is in his training DVD.
 Go figure, it is as if the guy knows what he is talking about.
 Knowing that I was only going to put four rounds in the gun it also made it easier to load the second set of two rounds off the strip because I did not have to worry as much about getting two rounds in the charge holes immediately adjacent to the first two that were loaded.
 After loading the first two rounds, I still had four charge holes available to load, and it didn’t really matter which two ended up being loaded.

 I also toyed with having a six round strip, but only loading four of the six and retaining the strip for the additional two rounds if needed.